-Their basic tour is a fantastic starting point to get your bearings, learn about Danish history and culture, and to stop by some of the biggest sites in the city — it meets in front of Copenhagen City Hall.
+Their basic tour is a fantastic starting point to get your bearings, learn about Danish history and culture, and stop by some of the biggest sites in the city — it meets in front of Copenhagen City Hall.
 It will also help you prioritise what you might like to do with the remainder of your trip to Copenhagen as well as not making a major dent in your overall trip cost.

 While the tour itself may be free, it is worth knowing that the guides work only for tips and it is good practice to tip your guide what you felt the tour was worth.

-If your feet are tired and sore after the walking tour, one of the best ways to rest is to hop on a canal cruise from the Nyhavn harbour.
+If your feet are tired and sore after the walking tour, one of the best ways to rest is to hop on a canal tour from Nyhavn.
 Cruises leave frequently and they will help you see the city from a different perspective while enjoying a nice sea breeze.

 The canal cruise also takes you right by the royal palace (home to the Danish royal family) and the iconic Little Mermaid Statue, which is a top tourist attraction in Copenhagen.
-It is arguably better to see this small statue from the water as opposed to along the waterfront as it allows you to get a better view of it without having to fight through crowds of selfie-happy tourists.
+It is arguably better to see this small statue from the water as opposed to along the waterfront as it allows you to get a better view of it without having to fight through crowds of tourists.

-The second day of your 2-day Copenhagen itinerary should be spent experiencing some more of the great things to do in the Danish capital.
+Your second day should be spent experiencing some more of the great things to do in the Danish capital.
 See some of the city’s best viewpoints, window shop along one of the longest pedestrian-only streets in Europe, and enjoy some adrenaline-pumping roller coasters right in the city centre.